datacamp/pythonwhat/README.md

 Use Python 3.5

 ```
-# install packages used in tests (should be reduced)
+# install packages used in tests
 pip install -r requirements.txt

 # install pythonwhat